 The eldest brother – Pascal Simon

-Pascal Simon was by two years, the eldest of the family.
+Pascal Simon was (and presumably still is) by two years, the eldest of the family.
 He eventually raced in 11 editions of the Tour de France.
 He managed numerous top 10 stage finishes (12), a stage win in 1982 and a team time trial stage win with leader Laurent Fignon in 1989 (who infamously lost that Tour de France by 8 seconds).
 In some ways his finishing positions would put him at the level of a modern super-domestique, bouncing around close to the top 10 but working for someone else.
-He supported Laurent Fignon in his latter years as well as Brit Robert Millar’s 4th place in 1984.
+He supported Tour de France winner Laurent Fignon in his later years as well as Brit Robert Millar’s 4th place in the 1984 edition.

 The incident for which Pascal Simon is most remembered for however, is his heroics whilst in the yellow jersey in 1983.
 In the only Tour de France that he didn’t finish, Pascal took the yellow jersey and held it for 7 days.
-After spending most of the first week in the top 10, on the first mountains stage he finished 3rd as teammate Millar won the stage.
-He found himself atop the general classification with a lead of 4 and a half minutes over Fignon.
-The next day on Stage 11, he fell, breaking a shoulder blade but losing no time.
-Struggling on, he lost just 8 seconds over the next few days and was somehow still leading by nearly a minute after the time trial.
+After spending most of the first week in the top 10, on the first mountain stage he finished 3rd, whilst teammate Millar won the stage.
+He then found himself atop the general classification with a lead of 4 and a half minutes over Fignon.
+The next day though he crashed in his new maillot jaune, breaking a shoulder blade but losing no time.
+Struggling on, he managed to lose just 8 seconds over the next few days and was somehow still leading by nearly a minute after the time trial.

-The stage to Alpe d’Huez however finished him off.
-Eventually the pain meant he had to get off the bike and into the broomwagon, no longer able to continue.
-Laurent Fignon went on to win the 1983 Tour de France by over 4 minutes, Pascal Simon is the only person that realistically could have challenged him if he’d only kept out of trouble and stayed upright.
+The stage to the summit of Alpe d’Huez finished him off however.
+Eventually the pain reached such a point that he had to get off the bike and into the broomwagon, no longer able to continue.
+Laurent Fignon went on to win the 1983 Tour de France by over 4 minutes and Pascal Simon is the only person that realistically could have challenged him if he’d only kept out of trouble and stayed upright.

 1980 – 28th